NishikantaRay/Lokalcoins/README.md

 # Lokalcoins
-An API to fetch price of cryptocurrency in different fiat currencies.
+An app to fetch price of cryptocurrency in different fiat currencies.
+Made using Binance API and ExchangeRatesApi.io